bibekjoshi01/course-management-system/README.md

 4. **Configuration**:

-- Make sure you have `.env` with proper required variables listed in
+- Make sure you have `.env` with proper required variables listed in `.env.example`
 - Update `.env` with your Google SMTP credentials for email functionality.

 5. **Apply migrations**: